ravisheth/mapsseq/README.md

 	- 7 10 infinity

 ##### Library QC, pooling and prep
-- Assess products on a 1% agarose E-gel to confirm library product at 450bp.
+- Assess all products on a 2% agarose E-gel to confirm library product at 450bp.
+Anectdotally, some tubes may not amplify or yield the proper product; these should be ommited from pooling/sequencing.
 - Quantify PCR product with the Qubit HS DNA kit and pool equimolarly.
 - Gel extract 450bp product on a 1.5% LMP agarose gel using the ZymoPrep Gel Extraction kit.
 - Quantify library size on Bioanalzyer HS DNA kit, and concentration using the Qubit HS DNA kit.
-- Sequence using a MiSeq v2 500 cycle kit, loading at 12pM with a 10% PhiX spike in.
+- Sequence using a MiSeq v2 500 cycle kit, loading at 32pM (based on NEB qPCR quant) with a 20% 10pM PhiX spike in.